 I like to know the heights of buildings, particularly within the context of this courthouse project.
 Initially, I thought this would be more cut-and-dried than it turned out- I’d go to each county, take one definitive photo of one historic courthouse, and that’d be that.
 Of course, that’s not what happened.
 But being able to rank the buildings in terms of height helps me quantify them in a somewhat orderly fashion, even if the data’s not always there for each one.

 In Muncie, we don’t have a historic courthouse to measure.
-A friend and I were talking the other day about how none of the buildings in Muncie, our hometown, stand taller than two-hundred feet.
+A friend and I were talking the other day about how none of the buildings here stand taller than two-hundred feet.
 Muncie’s the type of midwestern, rust belt town where, beyond the hospital and the university, there’s not much to see as far as high-rises.
 The north tower at IU-Ball Memorial Hospital measures 151 feet, and Ball State’s Shafer Tower -a modern carillon tower at the center of campus- stands just a foot shorter.
 Teacher’s College and Studebaker Hall at the university are next in height, standing 138- and 115 feet tall, respectively1.
 Downtown, the AT&T Building -largely a defunct microwave tower- reaches 135 feet, while the Cornerstone Center for the Arts, our old Masonic Temple, tops out at 111.
 Rounding out the tallest prominent buildings is the Lofts at the Roberts, a historic hotel-turned-senior apartment structure, which is seven stories and reaches 94 feet.
 From there we devolve into a mix of parking garages, contemporary suburban hotels, and five-story banking offices.
 Our 1969 courthouse is three stories tall, though its predecessor measured somewhere between 158 and 162 feet high.
 Next door, Anderson’s former courthouse stood 165 feet tall if its twin in Frankfort is to be believed.

 Those measurements are indicative of a lot of our courthouses.
 It appears as though many counties settled on the 160-165 foot range as the ideal height for a courthouse clock tower by the mid-1880s.
 Only a few counties definitively took it upon themselves to exceed the 200-foot mark, and they’re all places that you’d probably expect based on their relative prominence in the state.
 Per Emporis, the Marion County Courthouse in Indianapolis, demolished in 1962, was the tallest at 280 feet (the Indiana State House, by comparison, is 25 feet shorter).
 But of those still standing, the top five are Allen County’s in Fort Wayne, which reaches 239 feet tall, Tippecanoe County’s in Lafayette (226 feet), Vanderburgh County’s old courthouse in Evansville (just barely shorter at 216 feet), and the Vigo County Courthouse in Terre Haute which reaches 196 feet- maybe two hundred even with a flagpole.
 Around the turn of the century, those communities were among Indiana’s largest.
 Including Indianapolis, they represented more than 17% of the state’s population despite representing just over five percent of Indiana’s counties, and it shows based on the scale and height of their courthouses.
 So what’s a sixth 200-footer doing in Tipton, the 60th-largest county seat2 (or 32nd-smallest) in the state, and the 90th largest community in general?